AdaCore/gnatstudio/docs/users_guide/extending.rst

 * A :guilabel:`General` group

-  This group indicates the exact location of the plug-in file.
+  This group indicates the exact location of the plugin file.
 Moreover, this group contains a toggle button (:guilabel:`Loaded at startup`) which allows you to decide if this plugin should be loaded or not in the next GPS session.

-  As described in :ref:`Customization_files_and_plugins`, GPS searches for plug-ins in various directories and, based on these directories, decides whether to automatically load the plug-in on startup.
+  As described in :ref:`Customization_files_and_plugins`, GPS searches for plugins in various directories and, based on these directories, decides whether to automatically load the plugin on startup.

 * An optional :guilabel:`Preferences` group

-  This group lists all the preferences related to the selected plug-in, allowing you to customize the plug-in behavior.
-Note that this group is displayed only if preferences have been registered for this plug-in.
+  This group lists all the preferences related to the selected plugin, allowing you to customize the plugin behavior.
+Note that this group is displayed only if preferences have been registered for this plugin.

 * A :guilabel:`Documentation` frame

   This frame displays the plugin file documentation.
-By convention, each plug-in starts with a comment indicating the purpose of this plug-in and more detailed documentation on its usage.
+By convention, each plugin starts with a comment indicating the purpose of this plugin and more detailed documentation on its usage.

 If you have modified the list of plugins that should be loaded at startup, you will need to restart GPS, since it cannot unload a module due to such